diegomazala/tucano/doc/effectTutorial.md

 }
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-> note that usually the first two elements of the viewport vector are zero (ex.
+> Note that usually the first two elements of the viewport vector are zero (ex.
 [0, 0, w, h]).
 However, we have left it with as four elements for completeness.